 I have tested both options and have found both to be successful.
 If you have the time to split out each interest and a desire to know which interests perform better, then option #2 is for you.
 However, if you want to get your ads up and running fast and don't have much time, then option #1 is for you.

 The Facebook course I study and follow recommends that every interest gets an ad set.

 Now, there is an advanced targeting technique that can help some businesses when more than one interest is required.

 You are able to use an 'and' identifier that will create an audience based on the overlap of 2 or more interests.
 For example, if you were selling a high-end shaving cream, then you may want to target people who like 'Dollar Shave Club' and 'Axe Body Spray.
 'This tool allows you to only display your ads to people who like both.

 The copy on your advertisement may be the most important component of a successful Facebook campaign.
 The targeting, or 'who' you show your ad to competes for that "most important" spot.
 Honestly, you must have both components dialed in the right to have a successful ad campaign.

 You also must be sure your ads are within Facebook's advertising policies; this is not optional.
-If you create ads for prohibited topics or you are using prohibited language in your advertising campaign, then your account can get shut down with no warning.
+If you create ads for prohibited topics or you are using prohibited language in your advertising campaign, then your account can get shut down without warning.

 Teaching you the "ins and outs" of copy-writing is beyond the scope of this post.
 But I do have a few tools and references to help you learn to write compelling ads that work on Facebook, fast!

 First, let's study the ads that have worked wonders for some of the world's marketing greats.